VVSD-Charan/React-Fundamental-Projects/README.md

 <br><br><br>
 ## Cart

 The "Cart" project serves as a valuable point of reference for an E-commerce website.
 In React, the useReducer hook efficiently manages data, using a map as the data type for storing, updating, and deleting items.
-React Context is employed to create reusable and compact code, while EventListeners are utilized for handling decrease, increase, and button click events.
+React Context is employed to create reusable and compact code, while EventListeners are utilized for handling decrease, increase, and button click events.Data is retrieved from an API seamlessly using asynchronous and await calls.

 ![Screenshot (119)](https://github.com/VVSD-Charan/React-Fundamental-Projects/assets/105978561/fec245ef-5c19-4d0a-af3f-0397feb540c3)